xguo7/NEC-DGT/README.md

 ## Installation
 Install Tensorflow following the instuctions on the official website.
 The code has been tested over Tensorflow 1.13.1 version.

+## Datasets

+The dataset can be found and downloaded at [Datasets for Deep Graph Translation](https://github.com/xguo7/Dataset-for-Deep-Graph-Translation).

 ## Code Description